vojimir23/inter_folia_fructus_full_project/phase_2 - transfer_to_era_db/README.md

 - The script uses multithreading to speed up the processing of entities and relations, making it suitable for larger datasets.
 - It handles authentication securely using bearer tokens, which are reused for subsequent API requests.
 - The progress bars provide real-time status updates to indicate the completion of various stages in entity and relation creation.

+## Additional Details about Mappings from Excel to MongoDB

+This section describes how raw data from the project spreadsheets is translated into our structured MongoDB database.

+To ensure data integrity and traceability, the mappings are organized into two main sheets within the **`Excel to MongoDB mappings`** file:

+### Column-to-Collection Mappings

+This sheet provides the direct connection between the source Excel files supplied by **Eleonora** and **Agnese** and the database.
+It specifies exactly which Excel columns map to which MongoDB collections, ensuring that each data point has a clearly defined destination.

+### Entity Relationships

+This sheet documents the relational logic between mapped columns.
+It explains how data points are linked across different sheets and collections, preserving the network of relationships required by the project.